 When your bamboo plant lacks iron in its system, it starts sprouting fresh yellow leaves.
 Use a pH testing kit and measure the soil of your bamboo plant so that you can add slightly acidic compost to the soil and amend it.

 You could also use stuff like coffee grounds or a fertilizer.
 Don’t forget that the method you choose should keep everything in healthy moderation.

-- Builds strong, deep roots, and improves your lawn's ability to absorb water and nutrients (versus an unfed lawn)
+- Fertilizer builds strong, deep roots and improves the lawn's ability to absorb water and nutrients (vs. unfed lawn)

 4. Yellow leaves and Lack of fertilizer